nlkitai/nlux/docs/documentation/api/001-overview.md

 ## Layers

-The `nlux` library consists of 2 layers:
+The `NLUX` library consists of 2 layers:

 * **[The User Interface Layer](/api/ui)** - Which is responsible for everything that gets rendered on the screen, such as